Eulalios

-Eulalios (Ευλάλιος) was a famous Byzantine painter who lived during the 12th century, a time in which most art was done anonymously.
+Eulalios (Ευλάλιος) was a Byzantine Greek painter who lived during the 12th century, a time in which most art was done anonymously.
 His name was noted by several writers of the time who also described his paintings, such as Nicephorus Callistus and Nicholas Mesarites.
 Of his works, the most famed was the dome of the now-demolished Church of the Holy Apostles in Constantinople.
 The painting is a depiction of Christ Pantocrator.

 Nicephorus Callistus' description of the painting:

-Either Christ himself came down from heaven and showed the exact traits of his face to [the painter] or else the famous Eulalios mounted up to the very skies to paint with his skilled hand Christ's exact appearance.

 Nicholas Mesarites' description of the painting: